Warshi7819/TRS80-M100-Norwegian/README.md

 </table>

 ## Packaging
-The box itself is also nationalized and you can see that it's the Norwegian TRS-80 model 100 that is depict on the front.
+The box itself is also nationalized and you can see that it's the Norwegian TRS-80 model 100 that is depict on the front and back.
 Also, all text is in Norwegian.

 <table>
   <tr>